CodingComets/programming_languages_odin_project/README.md

 # programming_languages_odin_project

-This is a variation of the first project in the Odin project curriculum Instead of recipes, I decided to use programming languages instead, for fun.
+This is a variation of the first Assignment in the Odin project curriculum.

+Instead of recipes, I decided to use programming languages instead, for fun.

 All info included is mostly superficial and sourced from wikipedia.